LumoSQL/archive-lumodoc/README.md

 Drop in to the [Lumodoc forum](https://lumosql.org/src/lumodoc/forum) and post a message about what you think needs done.
 You can tell us about corrections to the documentation, or contribute anything else you wish, noting that the forum understands the Markdown format.
+You can [subscribe to email alerts](https://lumosql.org/src/lumodoc/alerts) for when there has been a commit to the repository, or to get copies of all forum posts as email.

 If you want to get more serious we recommend you [download Fossil or build it](https://fossil-scm.org/home/doc/trunk/www/build.wiki) on your local computer.
 Then run: